Jacob B. Blair: Life and career

 Born in Parkersburg, West Virginia (then Virginia), Blair studied law and was admitted to the bar in 1844.
 He was a lawyer in private practice and served as prosecuting attorney, Ritchie County, West Virginia (then Virginia as well).

 Blair was elected as a Unionist from Virginia to the Thirty-seventh Congress to fill the vacancy caused by the resignation of United States Representative John S. Carlile.
 Blair served in this capacity from December 2, 1861 to March 3, 1863.
-He was then elected as an Unconditional Unionist from West Virginia to the Thirty-eighth Congress (December 7, 1863 – March 3, 1865).
+He was then elected to the Thirty-eighth Congress from West Virginia, serving from December 7, 1863 to March 3, 1865.

 He was United States Minister to Costa Rica from 1868 to 1873.
 He later served as associate justice of the Supreme Court of Wyoming from 1876 to 1888.
 He was a probate judge for Salt Lake County, Utah from 1892 to 1895, and surveyor general of Utah from 1897 to 1901.

+Death

-He died in Salt Lake City and was interred in Mount Olive Cemetery there.
+He died in Salt Lake City and was interred in Mount Olivet Cemetery there.